 The Defra MagicMap Aquifer Designation layer reflect the importance of aquifers in terms of groundwater as a drinking water resource but also their role in supporting surface water flows and wetland ecosystems.
 The map refers to the underlying groundwater body in the Hydrogeology and Flood Risk Study Area as a 'secondary A aquifer', which is the second most important designation after 'principal aquifer'.
-Furthermore, the groundwater vulnerability map shows the vulnerability of groundwater to a pollutant discharged at ground level based on the hydrological, geological, hydrogeological and soil properties within a single square kilometre.
-Most of the Hydrogeology and Flood Risk Study Area is classified as low to medium-low vulnerability with some sparse points of medium vulnerability closer to the coast.
+Furthermore, the groundwater vulnerability map shows the vulnerability of groundwater to a pollutant discharged at ground level based on the hydrogeology and Flood Risk Study Area is classified as low to medium-low vulnerability with some sparse points of medium vulnerability closer to the coast.